Microsoft Flight Simulator (2020 video game): Critical response

-Sales
+Sales and player base

-Within the first few weeks of release, over one million users had played Microsoft Flight Simulator.
+Within the first few weeks of release, more than one million unique users had played Microsoft Flight Simulator, making it the largest launch in Xbox Game Pass for PC history at the time.
+Microsoft said those players had completed more than 26 million flights and flown more than 1 billion miles by that time.
+By December 2022, Microsoft said that more than 10 million "pilots" had played across Windows, Xbox Cloud Gaming and Xbox consoles, logging 500 million flights and 40 billion miles.
+In September 2024, Microsoft said that 15 million people had used the simulator since launch; Neumann contrasted that figure with Microsoft Flight Simulator X, which he said had taken 16 years to reach 5 million users.
 Market intelligence firm Jon Peddie Research noted in August 2020 that simulator enthusiasts are among the most active gamers online, projecting that Flight Simulator fans would spend $2.6 billion over the next three years on the game.
 Peddie also predicted that there would be more than 2.27 million copies sold, and that Intel, Nvidia, and Advanced Micro Devices (AMD) might benefit from this, as the game is shown to have operational shortcomings, which may increase the demand for more advanced graphics processing units (GPUs) and central processing units (CPUs).
 Following its console debut, the Xbox version was the third best-selling game across Xbox platforms in the U.S. in July 2021.
 Microsoft Flight Simulator dropped to fifth-position in the Xbox charts the following month.